Higgigamer19/pve-ww/README.md

 /opt/warewulf/src/scripts/build-ipxe.sh
 ```

 **Note:** the iPXE source tree has changed the name of the build output file.
-If warewulf complains about a missing `ipxe-snponly-x86_64.efi` during the `wwctl configure all` stage, run the following command:
+If warewulf complains about a missing `ipxe-snponly-x86_64.efi` during the `wwctl configure --all` stage, run the following command:
 ```bash
 cp /usr/local/share/ipxe/bin-x86_64-efi-snponly.efi /var/lib/tftpboot/ipxe-snponly-x86_64.efi
 ```